Skip to content

 The attribute to check (its name).

-parent_path: str property readonly ¤
+parent_path property ¤

 Return the parent's path, computed from the current path.